bamboo-firewall/docs/README.md

 - step 4: Install agent to server which you want to apply polices and rules of firewall
 - step 5: write rules as code then apply to bamboo firewall

-For example: We have 7 servers:
+For example: We have 7 servers below

 | No  | HOSTNAME   | IPADDR         | INTERFACES | ROLE       | ZONE | PROJECT | NAMESPCE |
 |-----|------------|----------------|------------|------------|----------|---------|----------|